ABOUT OUR PRODUCTS

 That’s why we practice choosing ethically sourced materials from small businesses in Australia and around the world.

 Silk is lustrous, breathable and comfortable, it's also one of the strongest sustainable natural textiles in the world.
 It’s made of a natural amino protein fibre known as fibroin, which is a protein that certain types of insect larvae secrete to make cocoons.
-Most of the world’s silk is derived from bombyx mori larvae, which are cultivated worms that consume mulberry tree leaves.
+Most of the world’s silk is derived from Bombyx Mori larvae, which are cultivated worms that consume mulberry tree leaves.
 History of Silk production goes back since 2900 BC and still is used today, not only for apparel but for Skin & Hair well being and medical usage.

 We don't manufacture cheap, high quantity use/wear and discard products.

-We create products that are made to last, keeping the values of the new consumer ethics in mind.
+We create products that are sustainable and made to last, keeping the values of the new consumer ethics in mind.

 We focus on creating quality products, not bulk quantity products.